fortinet/terraform-secure-remote-access/README.md

 # Deployment

-> This Script requires the azure cli for information on downloading it see the following link: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest
+> This Script requires the Azure CLI for information on downloading it see the following link: https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest

-1. Login to azure with `az login`<br>
+1. Login to Azure with `az login`.<br>
-2. Add your Client ID, Subscription ID and Tenant ID to the terraform vars file<br>
+2. Add your Client ID, Subscription ID and Tenant ID to the terraform vars.tf.<br>
-3. Adjust the `remote_subnet` and `remote_subnet_netmask` vars to your work/home fortigate subnet range.
-The current default is 10.100.81.0
+3. Adjust the `remote_subnet` and `remote_subnet_netmask` vars to your work/home FortiGate subnet range.
+The current default is 10.100.81.0.
-4. Run `terraform init`<br>
+4. Run `terraform init`.<br>
-5. Run `terraform apply`<br>
+5. Run `terraform apply`.<br>

-To navigate to your deployed FortiGate use the PublicIP and the default admin port is 8443
+To navigate to your deployed FortiGate use the PublicIP and the default admin port of 8443.

 The default admin and password can be found under vars.tf under `admin_name` and `admin_password` <br>